fullstorydev/fullstory-react-library/README.md

 ### 5. Multi Capture Configuration

-Multi Capture Configuration will defualt capture information from certain aspects of the page.
+Multi Capture Configuration will by defualt capture information from certain aspects of the page.

 **Implementation:**